drush1980/apihub-swaggerhub-onramp/README.md

 ## Limitations

+This implementation is currently only designed to import OpenAPI specifications from SwaggerHub.
+Future versions may support other formats.

 SwaggerHub lacks the ability to configure a global webhook to notify when APIs are created, updated, or deleted, so this plugin uses a simple polling mechanism to sync APIs every 5 minutes.

 This also means that the plugin cannot detect when APIs are deleted from SwaggerHub.
 However, using SwaggerHub's [email notifications](https://support.smartbear.com/swaggerhub/docs/en/get-email-notifications.html) plus automation tooling, it may be possible to create an email-to-webhook bridge to notify the plugin when APIs are deleted.